 |Each Winter Term||2||3|

-Students must maintain the minimum credit requirements regardless of the total number of credits taken in any one term/year.
-For example, front-loading credits to take fewer than 24 credits in your 3L year is not permitted.
+Students must maintain the annual and semester minimum credit requirements regardless of the total number of credits taken.
+For example, front-loading credits to take fewer than 24 credits in the 3L year is not permitted.

-*No fewer than 8 credits in each fall and spring upper-level term must be HLS credits.
-Of those 8, 4 must be classroom or clinical credits.
+*No fewer than 8 credits in each fall and spring upper-level term must be HLS credits, of which no fewer than 4 must be classroom or clinical credits.

 Upper-level Written Work Requirement